DINA-Web/bob-docker/README.md

 Bob - Backups and Builds Binary OBjects - ie all components in DINA-Web are backuped and built from scratch

-## Rationale
+## Usage

+All of DINA-Web repos w sources can be backuped into a single image with:

+		make

-By doing a git clone && make, all of DINA-Web can be backuped and sources pushed to Docker Hub
+That image is tagged with the date and can be pushed to Docker Hub with:

+		make push

-## Deps
+## Requirements

 For this to work, you need: